millancore/lake/README.md

 Lake is a command line utility that allows you to dynamically create classes and methods and create your reflexes for testing, also Lake can add methods to existing classes.

-One of the most powerful features of Lake is that it automatically adds **"use"** statements, lake can recognize internal PHP classes, project classes and those that are present as composer dependencies.
+One of the most powerful features of Lake is that it automatically adds **"USE"** statements, Lake can recognize internal PHP classes, project classes and those that are present as Composer dependencies.

 ## Install